-Recruitment activity for the sport and physical activity workforce the average following the pandemic's initial onset in March 2020, and also took significantly longer to recover.
+Recruitment activity for the sport and physical activity workforce

+Given their client-facing nature, the recruitment activity for core S&PA occupations was particularly hard-hit by the COVID-19 pandemic.
+Recruitment activity for these roles fell further than the average following the pandemic's initial onset in March 2020, and also took significantly longer to recover.
 Following the wide-scale reopening of the economy, recruitment activity surged from mid-2021 across all S&PA occupations, as employers reopened for business.